1egoman/qlists/README.md

 Remember me?
 ===
-The basic todo list plugin and a basic example plugin for anyone looking for an example. lists are stored in reminders.json inside of the plugins folder
+The basic todo list plugin and a basic example plugin for anyone looking for an example. lLsts are stored in reminders.json inside of the plugins folder.

 Example:
 ```